-Aventiv Research is currently conducting clinical studies in Columbus for type 2 diabetes.
-You may be eligible to participate in our diabetes clinical trial and contribute to the development and approval of a new drug or treatment.
-As a participant, there is no cost to you at any point during the study and you will be compensated for time and participation.
-Fill out the form below to enroll in the diabetes clinical trial being conducted at our Columbus, Ohio facility.
+Aventiv Research is currently conducting clinical studies in Columbus for type 1 and type 2 diabetes.
+You may be eligible to participate in a diabetes clinical trial and contribute to the development and approval of a new or improved drug or treatment.
+As a participant, there is no cost to you at any point during the study and you may be compensated for time and participation.
+Fill out the form below to enroll in a diabetes clinical trial being conducted at our Columbus, Ohio facility.

 Diabetes affects millions of Americans, and without proper management can lead to debilitating complications.
 Diabetes results from the body’s inability to produce or use insulin, causing elevated blood glucose levels.